Eltaf-azizi/Flappy-Bird-AI-Coach/README.md

  - Implement a web-based version using Flask or Streamlit.
  - Add leaderboards and competitive training.
  - Extend AI coach with voice/text feedback.

+## 🙌 Contributing

+ - Contributions are welcome!
+ - Fork the project
+ - Create a new branch (`feature/awesome-feature`)
+ - Commit your changes
+ - Open a Pull Request
+ -
+<h3 align="center">Happy Coding!</h3>